 WILL THERE BE EXAMS IN THE AFDA SCHOOL OF BUSINESS AND INNOVATION PROGRAMMES?

-The Bachelor of Commerce in Business Innovation (BCom) has an outcomes-based learning process and assessments.
+The Bachelor of Commerce in Business Innovation and Entrepreneurship (BCom) has an outcomes-based learning process and assessments.
 There are no written exams.